 - Conduct an analysis to determine gaps in existing specifications and studies (such as FS_MNSAC) based on the identified requirements (see bullet point one).

-- Propose mechanisms needed for specifying and handling rules for exposure of management capabilities and management services to external MnS consumer, if not covered by existing specification and studies such as FS_MNSAC.- Derive recommendations for a normative work.
+- Propose mechanisms needed for specifying and handling rules for exposure of management capabilities and management services to external MnS consumer, if not covered by existing specification and studies such as FS_MNSAC.

+- Use case and requirements based on different types of NSCs;

+- The study of EGMF/MCEG considering the following question:

+what NSC related information (e.g., NSC id, NSC granted capabilities) does the NSP send to the NOP?

+how does the NOP manage this information in relation to the existing NetworkSlice and NetworkSliceSubnet IOCs?

+- Support network slice capability exposure without going through BSS.

+- Support for external entities discovery eMnS of an Operator.

+- Support of one single exposure layer to make all the exposure capabilities (e.g. exposure via NSC-NSP service interaction) available for NSCs.

+- Relation to other SA5 work/study items.

+- Derive recommendations for a normative work.

 NOTE1: The charging aspects of the management of network slice management capability is out of the scope of this SID.